-ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and she therefore makes no further response to the allegations in this paragraph incorporating that term.
-This Defendant denies knowledge of the "official policies and customs" of the CPD alleged in this paragraph, and she denies any "official policies and customs" of the CPD were a proximate cause of Defendant Watts' criminal activities.
+ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and he therefore makes no further response to the allegations in this paragraph incorporating that term.
+This Defendant denies knowledge of "official policies and customs" of the CPD as alleged in this paragraph, and he denies any "official policies or customs" of the CPD were a cause of Defendant Watts' criminal activities.